Can I Eat Expired Fish Stock or Broth Commercially Canned or Packaged Sold Unrefrigerated Opened?

 Expert Source

-"Once commercially canned or packaged fish stock or broth is opened, it should be refrigerated at 40°F or below and used within 3 to 4 days for best quality, according to FDA guidelines."
+"Once commercially canned fish stock or broth is opened, it should be refrigerated at temperatures below 40°F and used within 3 to 4 days for optimal safety and quality, according to USDA recommendations."

 ✅Fresh Fish Stock or Broth Commercially Canned or Packaged Sold Unrefrigerated Opened